 They also believe that the process or ideally the legal text should clearly define that the choice referred above is a once-only option in order to prevent unnecessary changes to tariffs year on year.

-Another DNO respondent noted that they strongly believe that there should not be two sets of tariffs that customers can choose between.
-This has been an issue for NHH and HH tariffs for customers that can elect to be settled half hourly as there is a price impact when each customer moves between the tariffs.
-This has also been a historical issue for UMS customers where in one DNO’s area a substantial number of UMS customers moved to non-half hourly settlement in one year and then back to half hourly settlement the following year.
+Another DNO respondent noted that they strongly believe that there should not be two sets of tariffs that Customers can choose between.
+This has been an issue for NHH and HH tariffs for Customers that can elect to be settled half hourly as there is a price impact when each Customer moves between the tariffs.
+This has also been a historical issue for UMS Customers where in one DNO’s area a substantial number of UMS Customers moved to non-half hourly settlement in one year and then back to half hourly settlement the following year.
 They urge the Working Group to consider only making one set of tariffs available to overcome potential issues in the future.

-The Working Group agreed to another impact analysis in order to demonstrate the materiality of the idea of cherry picking between tariffs to be included within the Change Report.

-The Working Group discounted the response in 7.42 as the change does not impact at the UMS customers ‘All The Way’ tariffs.
+The Working Group discounted the response in 6.42 as the change does not impact the UMS Customers ‘All The Way’ tariffs.
 It only affects those tariffs associated with inter-distributor billing.

-Question 10 - The working group discussed the migration of UMS connection form the current discount tariffs to the new arrangement should this DCP be successful.
+Question 10 - The working group discussed the migration of UMS connections from the current discount tariffs to the new arrangement should this DCP be successful.
 It was agreed that the impact should be negligible as most IDNO networks are still waiting for Local Authorities to complete the highways adoption.
 This tariff is likely to only be used for LA customers so there is not expected to be any migration issues.
 Do you agree with this assertion?

 An IDNO respondent noted that they agree with the Working Group’s assertion.
 ENC and IPNL most likely have some of the longest established EDNO network servicing domestic developments.
 Due to the normal time lag between completion of a development and the adoption of the highways by the local authority, the vast majority of adoptable highways served by their networks are not yet adopted by Local Authorities.
 They therefore cannot foresee there being any problem with migrating existing inventories if this CP is successful.

-A DNO respondent did not agree and refuted the suggestion that “This tariff is likely to only be used for LA customers…” Their understanding from the DCP203 legal text is that it introduces a replacement tariff for the LDNO to use for their complete UMS Portfolio.
+A DNO respondent did not agree and refuted the suggestion that “This tariff is likely to only be used for LA Customers…” Their understanding from the DCP203 legal text is that it introduces a replacement tariff for the LDNO to use for their complete UMS Portfolio.
 The creation of MPANs is linked to the fact that a UMS supply exists –the ‘adoption by LA’ status is irrelevant to the need for multiple MPANs at each network connection level and energy profile option.

-MPANs should have been or need to be created for Developers in the first instance before ‘transferring’ them onto the LA ‘equivalent’ MPAN(s) following adoption.
+The DNO further responded that MPANs should have been or need to be created for Developers in the first instance before ‘transferring’ them onto the LA ‘equivalent’ MPAN(s) following adoption.
 In addition, the situation being addressed applies to all UMS Customers, and not just Local Authorities.
-There are many Developers and Commercial Enterprises operating across several network boundaries and ALL must be included in this CP – This was addressed in the responses to the previous DCP 168 and amended before ultimate withdrawal.
-Otherwise what is actually being proposed is a ‘’Any’ tariff for LA UMS and the remaining LDNO UMS portfolio continues as it is, which as stated in their response to Q9 above would be unacceptable to them.
+There are many Developers and Commercial Enterprises operating across several network boundaries and ALL must be included in this CP.
+This was addressed in the responses to the previous DCP 168 and amended before ultimate withdrawal.
+Otherwise what is actually being proposed is a ‘Any’ tariff for LA UMS and the remaining LDNO UMS portfolio continues as it is, which as stated in their response to Q9 above would be unacceptable to them.

-The Working Group believe that this will be mostly be used by LA customers, but it will not be restricted to them.
+The Working Group noted the response but stated that change would not be restricted to and benefit LA Customers but would be a benefit for all UMS Customers.

 WORKING GROUP CONSULTATION TWO – OCTOBER 2014